 Stress, paired with exposure to cold, is a common trigger for Raynaud’s.

 Taking part in other relaxing activities such as yoga or Pilates can also relieve stress.
-If you’re interested in trying yoga or Pilates, why not sign up to an online class on our Rest Less Events platform?
+If you’re interested in trying yoga or Pilates, why not sign up for an online class on Rest Less Events?

 Avoid vasoconstricting medications where possible